The next Scavengers of Calderdale club is on Wednesday 31 January, 5-6pm at the Big Tin Shed.Info here.

-Scavengers workshops involve upcycling electronic waste for musical purposes.
-We take apart old computers and we find useful things, and then we learn how to easily and safely turn them into mechanical, acoustic and electromagnetic instruments that we use to make weird music.
-For longer projects we can finish with a live electroacoustic performance, using the upcycled instruments we have made.
+Scavengers workshops involve upcycling electronic waste and hacking some retro games.
+We take apart old computers and we find useful things, and then we learn how to easily and safely turn them into mechanical, acoustic and electromagnetic instruments that we use to make weird music and build our own arcade games consoles.
+This can be a fun and accessible route into coding and more advanced electronics skills.

 Watch the video from Scavengers at the Festival of Thrift 23-24 September here.